darnellhernandez/COMP3040A2/README.md

 > VSCode has nice features where you can see live previews and preview it with the GitHub Flavoured Markdown Plugin, so it fit very well with our assignment details.
 It is also an editor that is free to download online.

-> You can create your new Markdown file (extension .md) in your Markdown editor of choice and convert your resume using Markdown syntax.
+> You can create your Markdown file of your resume in your Markdown editor of choice.
 Below are the Markdown syntax that were used in the resume markdown file.

-#### QUICK MARKDOWN TUTORIAL
+### QUICK MARKDOWN TUTORIAL

 1. **EMPTY LINES**.
 A empy new line is used to separate text.
 If there is no empty line in between, the texts will be beside each other.